Configuring Qt Creator

-The Qt Installer attempts to auto-detect the installed compilers and Qt versions.
+The Qt Installer attempts to auto-detect compilers and Qt versions.
 If it succeeds, the relevant kits will automatically become available in Qt Creator.
 If it does not, you must add the kits yourself to tell Qt Creator where everything is.

-To add kits, select Tools > Options > Kits > Add.
+To add kits, select Edit > Preferences > Kits > Add.

 For more information, see Adding Kits.

 Each kit consists of a set of values that define one environment, such as a device, compiler, and Qt version.
-If you know you have installed a Qt version, but it is not listed in Tools > Options > Kits > Qt Versions does not show all the installed Qt versions, select Link with Qt.
+If Edit > Preferences > Kits > Qt Versions does not show all the installed Qt versions, select Link with Qt.

 For more information, see Adding Qt Versions.

-Also check that your compiler is listed in Tools > Options > Kits > Compilers.
+Also check that Edit > Preferences > Kits > Compilers shows your compiler.

 For more information, see Adding Compilers.

 You can connect devices to the development PC to run, debug, and analyze applications on them from Qt Creator.
 You can connect the device to the development PC via USB.
 Additionally, you can connect Linux-based devices over a WLAN.
 You must also configure a connection between Qt Creator and the development PC and specify the device in a kit.

-To add devices, select Tools > Options > Devices > Devices > Add.
+To add devices, select Edit > Preferences > Devices > Devices > Add.